Pathway Programs

 PEPP Camp - Project Engage Pharmacy Program

-The UT College of Pharmacy recently held its fourth Project Engage Pharmacy Program (PEPP) Camp.
+The UT College of Pharmacy recently held its fifth Project Engage Pharmacy Program (PEPP) Camp.
 First-generation students with an interest in the health professions or biomedical sciences were invited to apply.
-Selected participants immersed themselves in Longhorn life on the Forty Acres: bunking in dorm rooms, visiting cultural centers, and enjoying 'Phamily' dinners.
+Selected participants immersed themselves in Longhorn life on the Forty Acres: bunking in dorm rooms, and enjoying 'Phamily' dinners.

 PEPP Camp participants and College of Pharmacy representatives smiling outside of restaurant